 To find this information, you will have to do a driving records search.

 Have you ever had to look for criminal records online?
 How hard was it?
-Was your search online or did you make a phone call to the Perry County courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the Perry County courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal records and backgrounds, and your story might help other people.